 Job outlook: expected future need for medical assistants

 Medical assistants (MA – CMA if certified) perform administrative and certain clinical duties under the supervision of a physician.
+The two basic types of medical assistants are clinical medical assistants and medical administrative assistants.
 Depending on the position, you will be responsible for various medical tasks.
 There are a few common working environments for medical assistants:

 - Front office.
 Tasks include answering the phone, scheduling appointments, informing the physician about patient concerns and greeting patients when they enter the office.